corydm92/lerna-test/README.md

 - Once changes are ready to be pushed to npm, this handles versioning and publishing.

 ## Lerna Commands

+`npx lerna init --independent`

+- Initializes a new lerna project in independent mode

 `lerna create <scope>`